-In this blog, Birgit Liodden reflects on a broad range of aspects related to her professional and personal experiences from within the global shipping industry, and as shipping activist, working for a sustainable and visible maritime industry.
+In this blog, I reflect on a broad range of aspects related to my professional and personal experiences from within the global shipping industry, and as shipping activist, working for a sustainable and visible maritime industry.
 A range of perspectives from experiences as board resource, mentor, speaker and mother-of-two.
-The ideas and opinions described in this blog are strictly her own personal views, and do not represent those of Nor-Shipping or other organisations she is affiliated with.
+The ideas and opinions described in this blog are strictly my own personal views, and do not represent the organisations I am affiliated with.

-From the author: Nice to see you!
-This is a blog set up to inspire young people who are either about to find their career path or already working in the maritime industry.
+From the author: This is a blog set up to inspire young people who are either about to find their career path or already working in the maritime industry.
 It also aims to share insights and thoughts with industry colleagues, maritime students, and general visitors, as well as providing the opportunity to get inside of my thoughts and passions.

 During 2009-2012 I was the executive Chair of YoungShip.
 This is an NGO & non-profit organisation for young people in the maritime industry, facilitating network enhancement and competence development, and acting as a spokes organisation and promoter of the views & values of young maritime professionals towards the established (senior) organisations and actors.
 In 2011, I spear-headed the founding of YoungShip International, taking over the role as Secretary General, after handing over the Chair role as we established our international umbrella organisation.
 Leaving the organisation to take on my current role, YoungShip had during the 3 years grown to cover 18 branches in 12 countries across Asia, Middle-East, Africa, South-, Middle- and North America, and 6 European countries.